Band (rock and pop): Four members

 Red Hot Chili Peppers is a four-part band with a lead vocalist, guitarist, bassist, and drummer lineup.

 The four-piece band is the most common configuration in rock and pop music.
-Before the development of the electronic keyboard, the configuration was typically two guitarists, a bassist, and a drummer (e.g. The Beatles, KISS, Metallica, the La's, Weezer, the Clash, and the Smashing Pumpkins).
+Before the development of the electronic keyboard, the configuration was typically two guitarists, a bassist, and a drummer (e.g. The Beatles, Kiss, Metallica, Golden Earring, the La's, Weezer, the Clash, and the Smashing Pumpkins).

-Another common formation is a vocalist, electric guitarist, bass guitarist, and a drummer (e.g. Van Halen, The Who, Red Hot Chili Peppers, Led Zeppelin, and U2.
+Another common formation is a vocalist, electric guitarist, bass guitarist, and a drummer (e.g. Van Halen, The Who, Red Hot Chili Peppers, Led Zeppelin, and U2).
 Instrumentally, these bands can be considered as trios.

 In some bands, the guitarist could also be an occasional keyboardist, like The Who, the Smiths, and Joy Division.
 Some bands have a keyboardist instead of a guitarist, like Bastille and Future Islands.

 In some rock bands, bassists could be occasional keyboardists like Led Zeppelin and R.E.M.
 Keyboardists are used in place of bass, performing with a guitarist, singer, and drummer, for instance the Doors.
 Some bands have a guitarist, keyboard player, bassist, and drummer, for example Talking Heads, the Small Faces, and Pink Floyd.

-Some bands have the lead vocalists that are also the pianist and keyboardist such as Queen and Coldplay.
+Some bands have the lead vocalists that are also the pianist and keyboardist such as Queen, The Killers and Coldplay.

 Some bands have the bassist on lead vocals, such as Thin Lizzy (a four-piece from 1974 onwards), Pink Floyd, Motörhead (as a four-piece 1984–1995), NOFX, Skillet, or even the lead guitarist, such as Dire Straits, Megadeth, Weezer, and Creedence Clearwater Revival.
 Some bands, such as the Beatles, have a lead guitarist, a rhythm guitarist, and a bassist that all sing lead and backing vocals, with those three playing and composing on keyboards regularly, as well as a drummer.
 Others, such as the Four Seasons, have a lead vocalist, a lead guitarist, a keyboard player, and a bassist, with the drummer not being a member of the band.